 - The credit check fraudster who stole 33,000 identities

 - The celebrity identity thief who went after Oprah

 - The mom who stole her daughter’s identity

-- The phishing attack that took down a presidential candidate
+- The phishing attack that targeted a presidential candidate

 - The scammer selling stolen cars on Facebook

 - The fake hostage phone call scam

 - The SIM swap scam that cost a YouTuber $40,000

 - The EminiFX crypto scheme

 1. The “Tinder Swindler” who scammed lonely lovers out of millions